"We are hard-wired to attach emotional meaning to everything we do; our thoughts, beliefs, and behaviors. Why not leverage them?"

 WHY EQ MATTERS?

-Talents, skills, strategies, and operations matter but the thing that influences our behaviors and fuels our actions also matter.
+Talents, skills, strategies, and operations matter but the thing that influences our behaviors and fuel our actions also matter.
 That “thing”?
-Emotions, which are instinctual to all of us.
-We are hard-wired to attach emotional meaning to everything we do, our thoughts, beliefs and behaviors.
+Emotions–instinctual to all of us.
+We are hard-wired to attach emotional meaning to everything we do, our thoughts, beliefs, and behaviors.

-We have to get deliberate about shifting the environment from a results-driven culture to a people-driven culture if we want to encourage better thinkers, broader beliefs, new behaviors, and ultimately consistent result.
+We have to get deliberate about shifting the environment from a results-driven culture to a people-driven culture if we want to encourage better thinkers, broader beliefs, new behaviors, and ultimately consistent results.

 WHY EQ AND TEAMS?